upper waypoint

 The winner of the November general election will succeed former House Speaker Nancy Pelosi, who has represented San Francisco for nearly four decades.

-Sen. Scott Wiener speaks with supporters during an election night party in San Francisco on June 2, 2026.
+Sen. Scott Wiener speaks during an election night event at his campaign headquarters in San Francisco on June 2, 2026.
 This race is the first time no incumbent has run since Pelosi was first elected in 1987.
 (Beth LaBerge/KQED)

-State Sen. Scott Wiener held a commanding early lead in the race to represent San Francisco in the House of Representatives, a seat held by Nancy Pelosi for 39 years, and will advance to the general election, the Associated Press said Tuesday night.
+State Sen. Scott Wiener and Supervisor Connie Chan will advance to the November general election to decide who will represent San Francisco in the House of Representatives, a seat held by Nancy Pelosi for 39 years.

 The highly anticipated race has garnered national attention and created a rare opportunity for a new voice to represent the city by the bay in Congress.